-Our Homelessness Strategy and action plan 'Preventing homelessness together' sets out what needs to be done to prevent and address homelessness in York over the next 5 years, from 2018 to 2023.
+Our Homelessness Strategy and action plan 'Preventing Homelessness and Rough Sleeping Together' sets out what needs to be done to prevent and address homelessness in York over the next 5 years, from 2018 to 2023.

 - has been developed with the help of the York Homelessness Forum, a body made up of several statutory and voluntary agencies working to prevent and tackle homelessness in York

 - builds upon the achievements of the 2013 to 2018 strategy